 How long will the registration process take?

 It can depend on a number of factors.
 Typically the initial appointment can be scheduled within two weeks.
 If all required paperwork is received, you may be registered during your first appointment.
-For more information about the Documentation Guidelines, please visit https://disability.umn.edu/current-students/documentation-guidelines
+Please visit our Documentation Guidelines page for more information.

 Why does my friend, who is registered with the Disability Resource Center, receive different accommodations even though we have the same diagnosis?